 To amp up the delicious factor, I’ve also got some incredible toppings for you.
 To drizzle I love a blueberry syrup and a coconut cream.
 Yum oh yum.
 They’re both super simple to make, and really make these pancakes even more amazing.
 Then I love to top it with a dollop of my natural nutella or some runny almond butter…or both!

 1/3 cup brown rice flour

 1 cup blueberries + 1 tbsp water

 1 tbsp maple syrup

 Start by grinding down the oats in a blender, grinder or food processor until it resembles flour.
 Set to one side.
 Add the dates, and oat milk in the blender and blend until the date pieces have been obliterated into tiny fragments.
 Break up the banana into smaller pieces and add with all other ingredients to the blender.
 Blend until the mix is thick and smooth.
 In a frying pan add a little coconut oil and spoon half a cup onto the pan, with a knife spread so its round, you want to make a small pancake, so don’t be afraid if there is a lot of mixture on top.
 Cook on each side for roughly 2 minutes, flip with a spatula and repeat on the other side.
 Repeat with the rest of the mixture.
-Meanwhile make the blueberry syrup.
-Really simple, add all the blueberries to a sauce pan with a tablespoon of water, let boil and pop until a syrup forms.
+Meanwhile, make the blueberry syrup.
+Really simple, add all the blueberries to a saucepan with a tablespoon of water, let boil and pop until a syrup forms.
 Stir occasionally to make sure the bottom of the pan doesn’t burn.
-If your making the coconut cream, just add the ingredients to a blender and blend until smooth.
+If you’re making the coconut cream, just add the ingredients to a blender and blend until smooth.
 Drizzle on top.
-Add any extras and your ready to enjoy!
+Add any extras and you’re ready to enjoy!